 - This searching problem is so simple that we have good idea of what processes and behaviors are important for modeling it. - How in general can we know whether certain factors are important with regard to the question addressed with a model?
-We can't! - That is, exactly, why we have to formulate, implement, and analyze a model: because then we can use mathematics and computer logic to rigorously explore the consequences of our simplifying assumptions.
+We can't! - We have to formulate, implement, and analyze a model: using mathematics and computer logic to rigorously explore the consequences of our simplifying assumptions. - Our first formulation of a model must be based on our preliminary understanding of how the system works, what the important elements and processes are, and so on.